boozallen/jenkins-templating-engine/docs/concepts/library-development/library-steps.md

 ## Method Parameters

-Library steps can accept method parameters just like any other method.
+Library Steps can accept method parameters just like any other method.

 !!! example "Library Step Method Parameters"
     === "printMessage.groovy"